About Us

 Rebecca (Bec) graduated from the University of Sydney with a Masters of Physiotherapy following her Bachelor of Human Movement (exercise science) degree at UTS.
 Following the completion of her degree Bec has worked in the rehabilitation realm of physiotherapy where she discovered her passion for neurological physio.

-Over the past few years Bec has exclusively treated people suffering from dizziness.
+Prior to working with us, Bec exclusively treated people suffering from dizziness.
 As a Vestibular Physio, she has assessed and treated Benign Paroxysmal Positional Vertigo (BPPV), Meniere’s, Unilateral vestibular Dysfunction, Bilateral Vestibular Dysfunction, Persistent Postural Perceptual Dizziness, Mal De Debarquement, Cervicogenic Dizziness and Vestibular Migraines.
-Bec has a passion for continuing education and staying up to date, thus she is highly trained in this field!
+Bec is highly trained in this field!

 Locations: